 - Yu-Gi-Oh!
 GX has Johan's Rainbow Dragon card, itself summoned via having the seven colors of the Rainbow in their beast forms already present.

-- The Lyrical Nanoha has the Kaiserfarbe (Color of the Emperors), a rainbow-colored magical aura unique to the Sankt Kaiser bloodline which Vivio exhibits during the final battle of Magical Girl Lyrical Nanoha StrikerS.
+- The Lyrical Nanoha has the Kaiserfarbe (Color of the Emperors), a rainbow-colored magical aura unique to those of the Sankt Kaiser bloodline like Olivie Sägebrecht and Vivio Takamachi.

 - Meet Rainbow Boy!